Castro clone

 Castro clone is slang for a homosexual man who appears in dress and style as an idealized working-class man.
 The term and image grew out of the heavily gay-populated Castro neighborhood in San Francisco during the late 1970s, when the modern LGBT rights movement, sparked by the 1969 Stonewall riots in New York City and the Summer of Love, gave rise to an urban community.

-The first recorded usage of the term is from Arthur Evans's "Red Queen Broadsides", a series of posters he wheatpasted around the Castro at the time.
+The first recorded usage of the term is from Arthur Evans's "Red Queen Broadsides", a series of posters he wheatpasted around the Castro at the time, in which he used it derisively to satirize what he saw as butch conformity among gay men.
 The look was most common from roughly the mid-1970s to around the mid-1980s.
 The Castro style regained popularity in the first decade of the 21st century, particularly among LGBT hipsters.